Deployment Frequency

 What good looks like

-Google suggests that elite teams should be deploying multiple times a day.
+.
 If we call that one deploy per day per team, that’s 5 deploys per week in a 5-day workweek.
 We recommend keeping this metric over 2 deployments per person per week.